KillWolfVlad/kt-web/README.md

 > WARNING!
 This repository and site does not distribute unlicensed content!
 Site only show content from your data source.

+## CORS

+If you have troubles with CORS use any CORS proxy, e.g. [CodeTabs](https://codetabs.com/cors-proxy/cors-proxy.html).

 ## Requirements

 - Node.js v18 LTS or later